Andrevinder/Andrevinder/README.md

 >___If you choosed .txt file, download link will be inside.___
 2. __Unpack zip file__

-Unpack file in the file and run .bat file.
+Unpack the file and run .bat file.
 >___I know, that's easy :]___